-Finally, from an NGS perspective, it is hoped that one day this whole process can be "reversed:" Networks of precise atomic clocks will be able to provide instant and direct measurements of geopotential differences.
-Such a real time geo-potentiometer would allow NGS to continue its mission to "...define, maintain and provide access to the National Spatial Reference System..." with unprecedented precision and accuracy.
+Finally, from an NGS perspective, it is hoped that one day this whole process can be "reversed," allowing for so-called "Chronometric Leveling:" Networks of precise atomic clocks will be able to provide instant and direct measurements of geopotential differences.
+Such a real time geopotentiometer would allow NGS to continue its mission to "...define, maintain and provide access to the National Spatial Reference System..." with unprecedented precision and accuracy.
+Further, if the clocks have precisions better than ~10-19, as is expected, they will have surpassed classical surveying's ability to constrain them!